Point of Sale

 The best reservation apps allow restaurants to manage bookings and communicate seamlessly with guests.
 Information is power and with guest management tools, servers and hosts alike can provide a better dining experience to new and repeat customers.
 While reservation technology makes the pre-dining experience a breeze, through including your restaurant on well-known reservation app sites you also tap into the app as a marketing device.
 By listing your restaurant within a reservation app’s directory, a new market comes available; these apps filter hungry and nearby guests to you.

-The best reservation apps allow customers to search restaurants and make reservations based on date, time, cuisine, and price range- anywhere and at any time.
+The best reservation apps allow customers to search for restaurants and make reservations based on date, time, cuisine, and price range- anywhere and at any time.
 After choosing a restaurant, customers are given a list of reservation times available and can then fill out a simple form to confirm their reservation.

 The waitlist – every restaurant manager’s dream, every host’s worst nightmare.
 This might go without saying, but hanger is at its worst when customers are stuck standing by the front door without a beverage or when wait times go beyond the time quoted.
 Waitlist apps to the rescue!